BioinformaticsDataPracticum2026/AdrenalGland_ATAC-Seq_Analysis/README.md

 # in atac_seq_analysis conda environment:
 conda install -c bioconda bioconductor-rgreat
 ```
-Then comment out all prior steps of COMPLETE_ANALYSIS_PIPELINE.sh and run only the rGREAT pipeline, either as a slurm job (with adjusted job parameters) or from your terminal.
+Then comment out all prior steps of complete_analysis_pipeline.sh and run only the rGREAT pipeline, either as a slurm job (with adjusted job parameters) or from your terminal.

 ### 3. Install HOMER and genomes
 ```